 Stock index options are put options and call options on various stock indices.
 In most respects, they are identical to listed options on common stocks.
 The primary difference between stock options and index options occurs when index options are exercised.
 In the case of stock options, the underlying security, common stock, is delivered.
 However, upon the exercise of an index option, settlement does not occur by delivery of the securities comprising the index.
 The option holder who exercises the index option receives an amount of cash if the closing level of the stock index upon which the option is based is greater than, in the case of a call, or less than, in the case of a put, the exercise price of the option.
 This amount of cash is equal to the difference between the closing price of the stock index and the exercise price of the option expressed in dollars times a specified multiple.
 A stock index fluctuates with changes in the market value of the stocks included in the index.
-For example, some stock index options are based on a broad market index, such as the Standard & Poor's 500[®].
-Index or the Value Line Composite Index or a narrower market index, such as the Standard & Poor's 100[®].
+For example, some stock index options are based on a broad market index, such as the Standard & Poor's 500®.
 Indices may also be based on an industry or market segment, such as the NYSE Arca Oil and Gas Index or the Computer and Business Equipment Index.
 Options on stock indices are currently traded on the Chicago Board Options Exchange, the New York Stock Exchange and the NASDAQ PHLX.

 The Fund's obligation to sell an instrument subject to a call option written by it, or to purchase an instrument subject to a put option written by it, may be terminated prior to the expiration date of the option by the Fund's execution of a closing purchase transaction, which is effected by purchasing on an exchange an option of the same series (i.e., same underlying instrument, exercise price and expiration date) as the option previously written.
 A closing purchase transaction will ordinarily be effected to realize a profit on an outstanding option, to prevent an underlying instrument from being called, to permit the sale of the underlying instrument or to permit the writing of a new option containing different terms on such underlying instrument.
-The cost of such a liquidation purchase plus transactions costs may be greater than the premium received upon the original option.
-An option writer unable to effect a closing purchase transaction will not be able to sell the underlying instrument or liquidate the assets held in a segregated account, as described below, until the option expires or the optioned instrument is delivered upon exercise.
+The cost of such a liquidation purchase plus transactions costs may be greater than the premium received upon the original option, in which event the Fund will have paid a loss in the transaction will not be able to sell the underlying instrument or liquidate the assets held in a segregated account, as described below, until the option expires or the optioned instrument is delivered upon exercise.
 In such circumstances, the writer will be subject to the risk of market decline or appreciation in the instrument during such period.